MaxwellZines/Numerical_Methods/README.md

 We are currently in the process of building the repository for Python, MATLAB, R, and MIPS ASM.
 We intend to add support for Haskell, Mathematica, and C.

+ASM scripts are written for MIPS ASM and compiled with the MARS IDE.
+Using other IDEs may cause unexpected results, especially with syscall functions.

 The Wiki has a complete, sorted list of algorithms included in this repository.
 It also has a complete list of works cited.